Skip to main content

 You could work on a construction site.

-Your working environment may be physically demanding, at height, outdoors in all weathers and you'll travel often.
+Your working environment may be physically demanding, outdoors in all weathers and you'll travel often.

 You may need to wear safety clothing and use safety equipment.